DroidsOnRoids/objc-style-guide/README.md

 ## Methods

 In method signatures, there should be a space after the scope (`-` or `+` symbol).
 There should be a space between the method segments.
-There should be no more than 4 params.

 **For example:**
 ```objc